Looking for the top Dodge Charger model year? Our guide cuts through the noise, highlighting the stars and warning you off the duds.

 7th generation | 2016 2019 2020 2022 | 2017 2023 | 2011 2012 2013 2014 2018 2021 |

 What’s a “Neutral Year,” you ask?
 Think of it as the Charger that didn’t set the world on fire, but didn’t crash and burn either.
-It’s the consistent Eddie of the lineup, offering reasonable value without any major highs or lows.
+It’s the steady Eddie of the lineup, offering reasonable value without any significant highs or lows.

 And those recalls and complaints?
 They’re like demerits on the Charger’s report card.
 The more it has, the lower its reliability score, and the further down our rankings it slides.

-Now that we’ve laid the groundwork, let’s dive into the nitty-gritty of the best, neutral, and worst years.
+Now that we’ve laid the groundwork, let’s plunge into the specifics of the best, neutral, and worst years.

 Best & Worst Years for Dodge Charger 6th Generation (2006-2010)

 The 6th Generation Dodge Charger burst onto the scene in 2006, bringing the muscle car roaring into the 21st century.
-It was a nostalgia trip with a contemporary twist, packing new tech and safety features to win over both loyal fans and fresh faces.
+It was a nostalgia trip with a modern twist, packing new tech and safety features to win over both devoted fans and fresh faces.

 The Best Years: 2009, 2010